USAJOBS/Help/how-to/application/status.md

 ## How long can you keep your applications?

 We will permanently remove all applications (active and archived) 36 months after the closing date.
-You can print the announcements or export application information to excel if you wish to keep a record of them beyond the 36-month period.
+You can print the announcements or export application information if you wish to keep a record of them beyond the 36-month period.

 ## How to find and filter applications